 Most places around Warsaw can be reached via public transport, which is inexpensive and fairly efficient.
 The system consists of buses, trams, local trains and underground, all run by ZTM, the Warsaw Transport Authority.
 Lines run from about 4.30am to 11.20pm, after which night buses marked 'N' take over.

 Warsaw is a great city for strolling, whether around the compact Old Town, along the restaurant-and shop-filled Royal route or through the many grand gardens and beautifully landscaped parks.

-Warsaw may not yet be a bike friendly city, though a system of bike paths has been recently created along a few major streets, especially in the leafy neighborhood of Mokotow and along the banks of the Vistula River.
-Riders are not required by law to wear a helmet, but considering the heavy traffic it is highly recommended.
+Warsaw is not yet a fully bike-friendly city, but a system of bike paths has been recently created along a few major streets, especially in the leafy neighbourhood of Mokotow and along the banks of the Vistula River.
+Riders are not required by law to wear a helmet, but considering the heavy traffic, it is highly recommended.

 With such an extensive public transport system, there's little incentive to drive in the centre of Warsaw.
-Driving in town can be a bit hair rising with all the trams, buses, street signs with jumbles of consonantsand the old pothole to contend with.
 A car, however, does give you the most flexibility and freedom in travelling further afield.

 An International Drivers Licence (IDL) or a licence issued in any EU country authorises you to drive in Poland for six months from the date you arrive.
-After this time you need to take a medical examination and a written test in Polish to determine how well you know your traffic rules.
-The best way to avoid this is by obtaining a new international licence on your occasional visits home, which will extend the grace period for another six months.
+After this time, you need to take a medical examination and a written test in Polish to determine how well you know your traffic rules.
+Alternatively, you can obtain a new international licence on your occasional visits home, which will extend the grace period for another six months.

-For more detsailed information regarding exams and driving courses in English and German, visit Nauka Jazdy driver training website.
+For more detailed information regarding exams and driving courses in English and German, visit Nauka Jazdy driver training website.